AndreasHeiberg/uni-softwareudvikling-cafeen/README.md

 We're using Behave for acceptance tests.
 The tests can be run with:

-`docker-compose run --rm web behave ./cafe/features/stock`
+`docker ps` and take the id of the web container id.
+`docker exec -i -t CONTAINER_ID bash`
+`behave ./cafe/features/stock`

 For testing emails all emails are saved to files in `/web/cafe/var/email`.